Cindy and Barrett with RV in Montrose

 18. How much does it usually cost to stay overnight in an RV park or campground?

-However, RV Parks often have weekly or monthly discounts available if you intend on staying a while.
+RV Parks: On average, in our experience, $30-$60/night.
+However, RV Parks often offer weekly or monthly discounts if you intend to stay a while.

-Also, campgrounds rarely have weekly or monthly discounts, and it is common to have to leave them after two weeks.
-Additionally, sometimes there are state or county park fees in addition to the campsite fee.
+Campgrounds: On average, in our experience, $15-$40/night.
+Campgrounds rarely offer weekly or monthly discounts, and it is common to have to leave after two weeks.
+Additionally, sometimes, there are state or county park fees in addition to the campsite fee.

 Boondocking: Free!